javascript-tutorial/en.javascript.info/9-regular-expressions/15-regexp-catastrophic-backtracking/article.md

     ```

 4. There's no match, so the engine will continue backtracking, decreasing the number of repetitions.
-Backtracking generally works like this: the last greedy quantifier decreases the number of repetitions until it can.
+Backtracking generally works like this: the last greedy quantifier decreases the number of repetitions until it reaches the minimum.
 Then the previous greedy quantifier decreases, and so on.

     All possible combinations are attempted.
 Here are their examples.